-Is it true you changed your program name and other aspects of your internship?
+Is it true you offer two concentration areas of your internship?

 It is true!
-We are now the University of Minnesota Dietetic Internship (U of M DI) Program with two concentrations!
-We continue to have an eating disorders concentration in affiliation with The Emily Program (referred to as our ED-TEP track).
-In addition, we have a medical nutrition therapy (MNT) track in affiliation with University of Minnesota Health.
+The University of Minnesota Dietetic Internship (U of M DI) Program has two concentrations.
+We have an eating disorders concentration in affiliation with The Emily Program (referred to as our ED-TEP concentration).
+In addition, we have a medical nutrition therapy (MNT) concentration in affiliation with Fairview Health Services and University of Minnesota Health.

 When does the next class of interns begin?